Codecademy/docs/content/cpp/concepts/vectors/terms/empty/empty.md

 ---
 Title: '.empty()'
-Description: 'Returns a boolean indicating whether the vector is empty (i.e. whether its size is 0)'
+Description: 'Returns a boolean indicating whether the vector is empty or not.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'
 Tags:
-  - 'Vectors'
   - 'Arrays'
   - 'Data Structures'
+  - 'Vectors'
 CatalogContent:
   - 'learn-c-plus-plus'
   - 'paths/computer-science'
 ---

-The **`.empty()`** method returns `true` if the size of the vector is 0.
-Otherwise, if it has at least one element, it returns `false`.
-Besides this, it is used to check if the vector contains any elements.
-It is mostly used in conditional statements.
+The **`.empty()`** method returns `true` if the size of the vector is *0*.
+Otherwise, if the vector has at least one element, it returns `false`.
+It is used to check if the vector contains any elements and is commonly used in conditional statements.

 ## Syntax